Craig Wood (golfer)

-Playing career
+Early life

 Born in Lake Placid, New York, Wood turned professional in 1920 at age 18.

+Professional career

 Despite his two major championships, he is probably most well known as the victim of Gene Sarazen's famous double eagle in the 1935 Augusta National Invitational (now known as the Masters Tournament).
 The shot left the two players tied at the end of regulation and Sarazen went on to victory in a 36-hole playoff.

-This was the fourth runner-up and third playoff loss for Wood in a major in just two years.
+This was Wood's fourth runner-up and third playoff loss in a major in just two years.
 In the 1933 British Open at St Andrews, Denny Shute had defeated Wood in another 36-hole playoff.
 In the spring of 1934, Wood was the runner up by a single shot to Horton Smith at the first Masters and later that year he was defeated on the 38th hole by Paul Runyan in the PGA Championship, then a match play event.
 At the 1939 U.S. Open he birdied the 72nd hole and was again in a playoff, but this time Byron Nelson was the winner, making Wood the first player to lose all four major championships in extra holes.
 Greg Norman is the only other player to suffer this fate.

 At age 39 in 1941, Wood finally beat his "jinx" in noteworthy fashion.
 He won the eighth 1941 Masters Tournament in April, its first wire-to-wire champion with rounds of 66-71-71-72=280 for a three-shot victory over runner-up Byron Nelson.
 Two months later, he won the 45th U.S. Open, held at Colonial Country Club in Fort Worth, Texas.
 His score of 284 (+4) was three strokes ahead of Denny Shute, another on-course nemesis.
 This was the first time the winner of the Masters had won the U.S. Open in the same year for the first half of the grand slam.
 Subsequent winners of the first two majors were Ben Hogan (1951, 1953), Arnold Palmer (1960), Jack Nicklaus (1972), Tiger Woods (2002), and Jordan Spieth (2015).